 The project's overall potential socio-environmental impacts are expected to be positive for the affected communities.
 Works proposed under the project are largely rehabilitation and retrofitting of selected infrastructure and public buildings, and impacts are generally associated with the actual construction phase of the works activities.
-Limited new constructions will be included such as water supply improvements, as well new building expansions on sites located within already designated compounds (e.g. existing fire and rescue property), buried utilities, and small works to field locations such as pump houses and transformer stations.
+Limited new constructions will be included such as water supply improvements, as well as new building expansions on sites located within already designated compounds (e.g. existing fire and rescue property), buried utilities, and small works to field locations such as pump houses and transformer stations.
 Transformer stations to be replaced are mineral oil transformers as all PCB transformers were cycled out of service some time ago.

-Regarding potential social risks, the key issues that have been identified include: (i) worker safety in the construction activities and homeowner protections under the voluntary home repairs assistance program; and (ii) possible temporary involuntary relocation of tenants, which has been identified as a potential issue associated with repairs to the public housing managed by the Sint Maarten Housing Development Foundation (SMHDF).
+Regarding potential social risks, the key issues that have been identified include: (i) worker safety in the construction activities and homeowner protection under the voluntary home repairs assistance program; and (ii) possible temporary involuntary relocation of tenants, which has been identified as a potential issue associated with repairs to the public housing managed by the Sint Maarten Housing Development Foundation (SMHDF).

 Following the World Bank guidelines, the Project's environmental and social risk has been rated Substantial (S).
-While the activities that entail social and environmental risks will be site specific and will focus on the rehabilitation of damaged infrastructure including utilities assets, private housing and public buildings, the project has been prepared under condensed procedures in a post-hurricane environment; where the Government of Sint Maarten is new to the management of environmental and social safeguards following World Bank guidelines.
-As such, there is a substantial risk for noncompliance.
+While the activities that entail social and environmental risks will be site specific and will focus on the rehabilitation of damaged infrastructure, including utilities assets, private housing and public buildings, the project has been prepared under condensed procedures in a post-hurricane environment; where the Government of Sint Maarten is new to the management of environmental and social safeguards following World Bank guidelines.
+For these reasons the project's environment and social risk category has been rated as 'Substantial."

 3.3.
-ERP I Environmental and Social Management Plan
+ERP I Environmental and Social Management Framework

-To help manage the environmental and social risks, NRPB has designed the ESMP for the project consisting of guidelines for the preparation of standard mitigation of environmental and social risks for those activities with small and minor works involved, and steps for preparing specific ESMPs for those activities where major works will entail significant risks.
+To help manage the environmental and social risks, NRPB has designed the ESMF for the project consisting of guidelines for the preparation of standard mitigation of environmental and social risks for those activities with minor works, additional E&S instruments for moderate works, and steps for preparing specific ESMPs for those activities where major works will entail significant risks.
 For those activities whose sites are yet to be defined, the significance of risks and impacts will need to be re-assessed and if specific ESMPs are deemed necessary, they will need to be consulted and publicly released before the initiation of the works.
 For the definition of scope of works, NRPB will adopt the following: